bablukpik/typescript-utilities/README.md

 ## How to run `.ts` File in the Terminal

-Here is an example of how you can run your `.ts` file in the terminal `ts-node utilities/extract.ts`
+Here is an example of how you can run your `.ts` file in the terminal `npx ts-node utilities/extract.ts utilities/omit.ts` or `npx tsc utilities/extract.ts, utilities/omit.ts`

 ## Naming Convention